The following information will explain how to enter the

 Of course, completing one or more college-level English courses will assist you greatly with passing the entrance examination and in dealing with the numerous reading and writing assignments in the academy course.

 We afford priority enrollment in the Academy course to those recruits who are being paid to attend by their police agency employers.
-We also give priority enrollment to those students who pass our Academy Preparation Course (Administration of Justice 313) and achieve a passing score on the Entrance Examination.
+We also give priority enrollment to those students who pass our Academy Preparation Course (PS313) and achieve a passing score on the Entrance Examination.
 We start each course with a maximum of 60 students.

 The Academy Preparation Course is scheduled for Fall and Spring semester sessions.
 The class will meet Thursday evenings from 6:10 p.m. to 9:00 p.m.
 Although it is not required, many candidates have benefitted from attending the Academy Preparation Course.
 If you are interested in learning more about the Academy Preparation Course, call (559) 583-2600.